 Redmond Police, Fire, and all other essential City of Redmond services remain fully operational.
 All emergency crews are fully staffed and prepared to respond as necessary and using CDC recommended Personal Protective Equipment (PPE).

-City Buildings will remain closed through the end of 2020.
-Critical City services are fully operational, and non-essential staff continue to telework while facilities are closed.
+City Buildings will remain closed through March 31, 2021.
+Critical city services are fully operational, and non-essential staff continue to telework while facilities are closed.

-Redmond Parks & Recreation Parks and Recreation have outlined the "Play Safe, Stay Safe" plan to reopen park amenities, facilities and some activities in accordance with Washington’s Safe Start phased approach.
-In the meantime, discover a new way to play at home with Parks & Recreations virtual recreation resources.
+Parks and Recreation have outlined the "Play Safe, Stay Safe" plan to reopen park amenities, facilities and activities.
+Find new ways to play at home with Parks & Recreation's virtual recreation resources.
 Find ideas for all ages including art, fitness and outdoor activities.

 Monitoring and enforcement of on-street time limited parking and the Redmond Central Connector parking lot has resumed.
 For questions email email@example.com or call 425-556-2433.